knowit/ethereum-workshop/Tasks.md

 9. Add events for all the functions that change the state of the blockchain (all none getters).
 Events will help a frontend like Mist show transactions in real time before they are written to the blockchain.

+10. Compile the contract in the Remix browser and deploy it in Mist on the Rinkeby testnet.
+Go together with the person next to you, and watch each other contracts and make transactions on them.
+We will demonstrate how to do this.

 ## Useful links
 - Solidity documentation http://solidity.readthedocs.io/en/develop/index.html
 - Solidity online editor https://ethereum.github.io/browser-solidity/